mrabelwahed/PandaLogger/README.md

 # PandaLogger
 ![](https://jitpack.io/v/mrabelwahed/PandaLogger.svg)

-Android Logger for common analytics services like Amplitude, MixPanel, FLurry,...etc and more
+Android Analytics Wrapper for common analytics services like Amplitude, MixPanel, FLurry,...etc and more

 -- [Under Development , it is not ready to use]